situmtech/ios-swift-library-wayfinding/DEVELOPMENT.md

 /usr/local/bin/bartycrouch update
 /usr/local/bin/bartycrouch lint -w # -w fails on warning to avoid commit
 ```

-In order to see the localizations of the module WayFinding in the app, you must configure localization for the languages
-that you need to support.
-To do that in your app go to Project (click on root folder in project navigator)
--> Info -> Localizations, and click in the `+` icon to add the language you want to support.

 ## Documentation
 The documentation is made with [jazzy](https://github.com/realm/jazzy).
 In order to build documentation execute